gsokolowski/ph-betting/README.md

 Code is here:
 controllers/Reader/
 ThirdPartyInterface.php
-Base.php  - base class for extension in concread classes like Xml.php Xml.php - concread class
+Base.php  - base class for extension in concrete classes like Xml.php Xml.php - concrete class
-Json.php - just a suggestion how this concread class could be implemented for data received from json response
+Json.php - just a suggestion how this concrete class could be implemented for data received from json response